nicholastickle/prompt-library/README.md

 - description – short explanation of the prompt
 - model – Claude model (e.g., claude-3-5-haiku-latest)
 - temperature – creativity level (0 = precise, 1 = creative)

+Make sure your prompts follow the above template.
+Prompts are to be stored in the prompts/ folder with the .md extension.
+Again, have a look at the claude version you want to use (see https://docs.anthropic.com/en/docs/about-claude/models/overview).
+Add the version to the .md prompt file to match the exact version seen online.
+The default version for this app is "claude-3-5-haiku-latest" which is used in the script if you don't specify a model.

 ---